 The City of South San Francisco has adopted a comprehensive and enforceable TDM ordinance.
-C/CAG recognizes the value of the City of South San Francisco's efforts and has recently begun to examine the City of South San Francisco's TDM ordinance for use in the next update of the guidelines for the land use component of the Congestion Management Program.
+C/CAG recognizes the value of the City of South San Francisco's efforts and will consider the City of South San Francisco's TDM ordinance for use in future update of the guidelines for the land use component of the Congestion Management Program.